Main Menu » Tissues » Tissue Basics » Tissue basics 1

 Tissues are groups of cells organized for specific functions.
 The four tissue types, epithelial, connective, muscle and nervous, differ in composition and appearance, reflecting their various functions.
 Epithelial, muscle and nervous tissues are composed of closely packed cells with little extracellular material.
 Connective tissues are unique in their abundant extracellular components along with various cells types.
 Left: 1000x, 400x; Right: 600x, 600x

-Epithelial tissue > <p>Epithelial tissues consist of closely-spaced cells, arranged in single or multiple layers, that line or cover all body surfaces and form glands.
+Epithelial tissue > <p>Epithelial tissues consist of closely-spaced cells, arranged in single or multiple layers, that both line or cover all body surfaces as well as form glands.
 Single-layer epithelia often have surface specializations, like cilia seen here.
 Individual cells are bound together by junctions that isolate the surface space from the intercellular space, thus providing integrity to the epithelial layer.
 All epithelia rest on a basement membrane.</p>

 Epithelial tissue >